PUR 210: Green Purchasing

 - stimulate demand for “environmentally friendly” products by letting manufacturers and suppliers know the environmental performance we expect in products.

-- All desktop computers, notebooks, and monitors purchased must meet all Electronic Product Environmental Assessment Tool (EPEAT) environmental criteria designated as “gold” as contained in the IEEE 1680 Standard for the Environmental Assessment of Personal Computer Products.
+- All desktop computers, notebooks/laptops, monitors/displays, and imaging equipment purchased must meet all Electronic Product Environmental Assessment Tool (EPEAT) environmental criteria designated as “gold” as contained in the IEEE 1680 Standard for the Environmental Assessment of Personal Computer Products.
+All televisions purchased must meet the highest EPEAT rating available at the time of purchase.

 - Copiers and printers purchased shall be compatible with the use of recycled content and remanufactured products.